momochi000/typewar/README.md

 ### LEFT OFF - TODO: Turn these into tracker stories
 #### Working on

+  BUG: when a fragment that you're currently typing goes off screen, it never releases the keyboard focus (need to unbind)

   Get a simple library of text in there to test actual typing.

+  Distinguish somehow the difference between player cast text fragments and npc sent ones (appearance)..

+  PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away.
+Need to ensure that they do.

+  Change player sprite (current one is crap)

   Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.
 Better yet, have it listen for a Crafty.pause() where it then does the appropriate.
 Better yet, make the timers count by Crafty frames.
 This way pause will do the right thing.
 Will need ot create a Timer object which binds to EnterFrame and increments itself.

-  Distinguish somehow the difference between player cast text fragments and npc sent ones (appearance)..

   Add a state machine to text fragments and use that to keep track of whether they can be typed or not.